FredHutch/slurm-examples/centipede/README.md

     MYSCRATCH="/fh/scratch/delete30/pilastname_f/${ANALYSIS}"
     RESULTDIR="/fh/fast/pilastname_f/projectx/${ANALYSIS}"

-- edit script scentipede directly
+- edit script sce directly
 - files in scratch/delete30 get **removed 30 days** after they have been touched last
 - **fast file** is best suited for **result files** (backed up to tape, etc)
-- constants (UPPERCASE) are passed on as **environment variables** to SCRIPTS called by scentipede
+- constants (UPPERCASE) are passed on as **environment variables** to SCRIPTS called by sce

 ---